-Investigations in neurosensory research begun during MIR-18 focused on the mixed messages the body receives when the brain integrates nerve impulses from the eyes, inner ear, muscles and joints.
+Investigations in neurosensory research begun during Mir-18 focused on the mixed messages the body receives when the brain integrates nerve impulses from the eyes, inner ear, muscles and joints.
 The brain can no longer rely on gravity as a constant in determining body position and orientation.
 Two of these studies seek to enhance our understanding of how humans adapt to spaceflight and readapt to Earth's environment.

 Two investigations in hygiene, sanitation, and radiation research looked at the radiation environment experienced during an extended stay in space, and two others looked at the presence of microbes or trace chemicals found in the air and water consumed by the astronauts.

-Data from tests to study the long-term effects of microgravity on muscle coordination and mental acuity, collected during more than three months on MIR-18, were returned to Earth aboard Atlantis.
+Data from tests to study the long-term effects of microgravity on muscle coordination and mental acuity, collected during more than three months on Mir-18, were returned to Earth aboard Atlantis.
 A Russian spacecraft control simulator used before, during and after flight, allowed researchers to measure crew member's functional state and manual control performance.

-STS-71 studied how weightlessness affects embryo development by returning to Earth a set of pre-fertilized quail eggs incubated on board MIR.
+STS-71 studied how weightlessness affects embryo development by returning to Earth a set of pre-fertilized quail eggs incubated on board Mir.
 The incubation process was stopped at various stages of development, and the embryos placed in a fixative solution for later analysis.
-Improved sensors were carried to orbit by Atlantis to be added to the MIR station greenhouse by the MIR-19 crew.
-The updated greenhouse will then was ready for plant experiments on future NASA-MIR missions.
+Improved sensors were carried to orbit by Atlantis to be added to the Mir station greenhouse by the Mir-19 crew.
+The updated greenhouse then was ready for plant experiments on future NASA-Mir missions.

-STS-71 carried several hundred protein samples, frozen in a thermos-bottle-like vacuum jacket or dewar, to the MIR space station.
+STS-71 carried several hundred protein samples, frozen in a thermos-bottle-like vacuum jacket or dewar, to the Mir space station.
 After they thaw, the proteins crystallized until the dewar is retrieved by the STS-74 crew in November 1995.

-The months-long growing time aboard MIR should produce large protein crystals of sufficient size and quality to compare with corresponding crystals grown in Earth-based laboratories.
-The MIR experiment was used to evaluate the effectiveness of flash-frozen bath and liquid-liquid diffusion techniques for growing protein and virus crystals on long-duration space missions.
+The months-long growing time aboard Mir should produce large protein crystals of sufficient size and quality to compare with corresponding crystals grown in Earth-based laboratories.
+The Mir experiment was used to evaluate the effectiveness of flash-frozen bath and liquid-liquid diffusion techniques for growing protein and virus crystals on long-duration space missions.
 Experience gained will help shape PCG investigations to be conducted aboard the International Space Station.

-The MIR resident crew was exchanged.
+The Mir resident crew was exchanged.
 Anatoli Soloviyov and Nikolai Budarin became the 19th resident crew.
 The former 18th resident crew (Vladimir Dezhurov, Gennadi Strekalov, Norman Thagard) returned to Earth with STS-71.

-After over 100 hours of docked operations, the hatches were closed on both Atlantis and the MIR, and the vestibule in the Shuttle's docking system was depressurized.
-The initial separation was performed by springs that slightly pushed the Shuttle and the MIR away from each other on a command sent to the docking mechanism from an aft flight deck control panel in Atlantis.
-Both the MIR and Atlantis were in a mode called "free drift" during the undocking, a mode that has the steering jets of each spacecraft shut off to avoid any inadvertent firings.
+After over 100 hours of docked operations, the hatches were closed on both Atlantis and the Mir, and the vestibule in the Shuttle's docking system was depressurized.
+The initial separation was performed by springs that slightly pushed the Shuttle and the Mir away from each other on a command sent to the docking mechanism from an aft flight deck control panel in Atlantis.
+Both the Mir and Atlantis were in a mode called "free drift" during the undocking, a mode that has the steering jets of each spacecraft shut off to avoid any inadvertent firings.

-STS-71 left MIR on July 04, 1995.
+STS-71 left Mir on July 04, 1995.

 Last update on May 22, 2021.